 Becoming more secure changed my life.

-After I quit my job, I was conflict-avoidant to the point of depression.
-I did ~nothing for five months and moved in with my parents in the middle of nowhere.
+After I quit my job, I was conflict-avoidant to the point of burnout.
+I did ~nothing for five months and moved in with my family in the middle of nowhere.

 Social conflicts used to rip me up.
 I would be anxious for days, sometimes months.

-I was so avoidant of feelings I didn’t know they manifested in the body.
+I avoided my feelings so hard I didn’t know they manifested in the body.

 Becoming more secure